-Rae Johnson, PhD, RSMT is a queer-identified scholar working at the intersection of somatic studies and social justice.
+Rae Johnson, PhD, RSMT, BCC is a queer-identified scholar working at the intersection of somatic studies and social justice.
 Key themes in their work include the embodied experience of oppression, somatic approaches to research, and the poetic body.

 Rae was born on the Canadian prairies to a family descended from working class Scottish and American immigrants.
 Relocating to Toronto as a young adult, they undertook training in Gestalt therapy and dance movement therapy before establishing a practice working with members of the LGBTQIAA+ community.
 They completed an undergraduate degree at the University of Waterloo, a master’s degree at Lesley University, and MA and PhD degrees in education at the University of Toronto.
 During their studies, Rae carried out research on 1) the effects of dance movement therapy on post-traumatic stress, 2) the professional knowledge of somatic educators, 3) arts-based somatic literacy, and 4) the embodied experience of oppression.

 Following an academic appointment directing the body psychotherapy track in somatic counseling at Naropa University, Dr. Johnson went on to chair the somatic psychology doctoral program at the Santa Barbara Graduate Institute and the Chicago School of Professional Psychology.
 They currently lead the somatic studies specialization in the depth psychology doctoral program at Pacifica Graduate Institute.